stephenajulu/stephenajulu.com8/content/about.md

       **Vision:** To shape a harmonious future where technology, nature, and human insight coexist seamlessly.
 By building infrastructures and artifacts that endure, inspire, and empower across generations, I aspire to elevate humanity toward a more conscious and progressive civilization.

-      **Personal Statement:** “The architect of clarity and progress—delivering practical solutions today while engineering legacies for tomorrow.”
+      **Personal Statement:** “The architect of clarity and progress, delivering practical solutions today while engineering legacies for tomorrow.”
     image: images/about.jpg
     image_alt: Our team in the meeting room
   - type: cta_section